discoleo/R/Identifiers.ISNI.md

 ISNI seems to resemble (at least superficially) the ISBN coding system.
 Although I did not perform a detailed research on the technical aspects - the available details and the nature of ISNI and of the publishing community which is behind ISNI support this view.

 ISBNs are a very simple method to identify uniquely a book.
 It is not meaningful to have a set of different books under the same ISBN.
+Each book has assigned a single ISBN code.

 Similarly, ISNI identifies one individual (or one organization): unlike ISBNs, it is intended to identify a collection of works published "under"/"by" the same ISNI.
 The ISBN-model may not be the ideal technical solution for this scenario.

+Furthermore, most articles are written by a group of authors: there are rarely only 1 or 2 authors; most often there are more than 4-5 authors.
+Using 16 digits codes for each author wastes a lot of space.
+An alternative solution will be presented below.

 ## Academic Community

+### Registrars

 Most researchers have their first contact with academic research when they enrol as students in a university.
 The academic activity increases during the PhD: therefore, either the PhD school and/or the universities should be the primary registrars.